100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 Common Corrosive Damage:

-Metal corrosion - Spa equipment really only uses Stainless Steel, Bronze, Copper, Incolloy, Cupro-Nickel, Teflon-coatings and Titanium material for things like Impeller shafts, Mechanical Seals, Heater Elements, Heater Tubes, Heat Exchangers, etc.
+Metal corrosion - Spa equipment typically uses Stainless Steel, Bronze, Copper, Incolloy, Cupro-Nickel, Teflon-coatings and Titanium material for things like Impeller shafts, Mechanical Seals, Heater Elements, Heater Tubes, Heat Exchangers, etc.

 • On gas heaters this can be the source of green or blueish water.
-This is from dissolved copper, and is the source of "green hair."
+This is from dissolved copper, and is the source of "green hair" (not chlorine!).

 • On electrical heaters this can show as signs of dissolved Teflon, crevice corrosion, pitting, leaking at terminals, etc. Often causes Errors and Tripping Power.

-• Nylon is used by all major manufacturers for parts like pump wet-ends, manifolds and more.
-It can quickly shows signs of damage.
-This shows up as lightening of the plastic, glass fibres being exposed, or general dissolving. (eg, can be scraped with a fingernail)
+• Nylon, a thermoplastic) is used by all major manufacturers for parts like pump wet-ends, manifolds and more.
+It's extremely tough, but is not resistant to everything!
+Damage shows up as lightening of the plastic, glass fibres (used in reinforcement) being exposed, or general dissolving. (eg, can be scraped with a fingernail)

 • PTFE (Teflon®) is used as a coating on many manufacturer's heater elements.
 Signs of corrosive damage are blistering, cracking, peeling, discolouration, and more.
 PTFE is also quickly damaged if water flow is poor through a heater.